Fordism: Overview

-The principles, coupled with a technological revolution during Henry Ford's time, allowed for his revolutionary form of labor to flourish.
+The principles, coupled with a technological revolution during Henry Ford's time, allowed for this form of labor to gain attraction.
 His assembly line was revolutionary though not original as it had previously been used at slaughterhouses.
-His most original contribution to the modern world was breaking down complex tasks into simpler ones, with the help of specialised tools.
+His most original contribution was breaking down complex tasks into simpler ones, with the help of specialised tools.
 Simpler tasks created interchangeable parts that could be used the same way every time.
-That allowed for a very adaptable flexibility, creating an assembly line that could change its constituent components to meet the needs of the product being assembled.
-In reality, the assembly line had existed before Ford, although not in quite the same effectiveness as he would create.
-His real accomplishment was recognizing the potential by breaking it all down into its components, only to build it back up again in a more effective and productive combination, thereby producing an optimum method for the real world.
+That allowed for flexibility, creating an assembly line that could change its constituent components to meet the needs of the product being assembled.
+In reality, the assembly line had existed before Ford, although not in the same effectiveness.
+His real accomplishment was recognizing the potential by breaking it all down into its components, to build it back up again in a more effective and productive combination, thereby producing a method for the real world.

 The major advantages of such a change was that it cut down on the manpower necessary for the factory to operate, and it deskilled the labour itself, cutting down on costs of production.

 There are four levels of Fordism, as described by Bob Jessop.